the aesthetic is proletarianized

 I.

 I turn on the TV and see a wealthy YouTuber interviewing a Millennial in her early 30s without kids on how to choose the best tiny home to buy with a $35,000 maximum budget.
 The host of the show is also the real estate agent and he is smirking the entire time.
 Both of them are too happy.
 They both have some enigmatic enjoyment at the encounter.
 We aren’t told whether this will be a cash purchase or a loan.
-What matters to the viewer is the immediacy of the optimism of both parties.
+What matters to the viewer is the immediate of the optimism of both parties.

 Optimism becomes cruel under conditions of what Lacan called a pressurized surplus enjoying.
 This is a form of enjoyment that is anxious and hot, an enjoyment looking desperately, and uneasily, for relief.
 Under conditions of cruel optimism the subject is only given another surplus to resolve its state of agitated enjoyment.
 The only relief for this excessive enjoyment is…more enjoyment.

 To leave a subject with nothing but unresolvable enjoyment and a cruel optimism is to leave the subject with an equally agitated sense of their own singularity, or uniqueness.
-Clement Rosset says in The Real and its Double that uniqueness has a fragility because “the uniqueness of the thing which constitutes its essence never has any participation in being.”
-What is being found in, to the extent it is found at all?
+Clement Rosset says in The Real and its Double that subjective uniqueness has a fragility because “the uniqueness of the thing which constitutes its essence never has any participation in being.”
+What then is being found in, to the extent it is found at all?
 It is found in negativity, in the nothing.

 Rousseau: “I never meditate, I never dream better than when I forget myself.”